 Let’s face it, laminate is just a little higher-end than vinyl.
 But to be fair, vinyl is unfairly looked down upon when it is one of the best affordable options for bathrooms, second only to tile.
 But tile is expensive and difficult to maintain.

 As far as laminate goes though, you can get a high-end look for a fraction of the price of the real thing.
 It is considered high-end after it is finished and some laminate can be quite pricey and very high-end.

-Vinyl is cheaper than laminate most of the time.
+When comparing the cost of laminate vs vinyl flooring, you should be careful.
 Though you can find laminate on sale that is cheaper than full-priced laminate, on average, vinyl is cheaper.
 If you get rolled laminate, you can save even more.